purescript-polyform/polyform/README.md

 Error representation will change soon probably to just `StrMap`...

-During validation process forms are combined by `Applicative` instance and by `Semigroup` instance, so we are able to build more complex validation scenarios and compose forms easily and finally we are going to get form and optionally (in case of validation success) final value:
+During validation process forms are combined by `Applicative` instance and by `Semigroup` instance, so we are able to build more complex validation scenarios and compose forms easily.
+After validation we are going to get form value and in case of validation success also a final value:

   ```purescript
     newtype Profile = Profile